deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17897/index.md

 ![](charts/charts_10_1.png "🔼 Figure 13: Ablation study of sharing first layer's query(key) across all layers.")

-> 🔼 The chart displays an ablation study comparing the relative training loss when sharing different components (value, query, or key) from the first layer across all layers in a transformer model.
+> 🔼 The chart displays an ablation study showing the effects of sharing the first layer's queries or keys on model performance across all layers.
 > <details>
 > <summary>read the caption</summary>
 > Figure 13: Ablation study of sharing first layer's query(key) across all layers.